avuko/aiki/README.md

 Below is a list of user/password combinations which gave access to the devices attacking me.
 Please keep in mind that some systems will allow you to log in with just about any username and/or password (mostly badly configured open source media centers).
-I don't believe there are many honeypots amongst these, unless the owners allow their honeypots to attack others without impunity on the internet.
-I have added a file which can perhaps be useful during Red/Blueteam exercises and in other tooling: [user+pass.txt (tab separated, unix lines)](user+pass.txt)
+I don't believe there are many honeypots polluting the results, unless the owners allow their honeypots to attack others on the internet without impunity.
+ I have added a file which can perhaps be useful during Red/Blueteam exercises or in other tooling: [user+pass.txt (tab separated, unix lines)](user+pass.txt)

 ```
 ⠠⠵ sqlite3 alltraps.db "select count(distinct ip+pass+user) as total,user,pass